tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2022-06-10-kpw-arena-19-oko-za-oko.md

 #### Recap

-* Filip Fux entered holding a rolled banner.
-The banner, when unrolled (and displayed on the stage LED screen as well) was a mock photoshopped poster of Steve Carell's _40 year old virgin_ movie, but with [Chemik](@/w/chemik.md)'s face and age (23) replaced.
-After the fight, Chemik attempted to poke Filip's eye out with a long screwdriver, which resulted in some light bleeding from the forehead.
+* Filip Fux entered holding a rolled-up banner.
+The banner, when unrolled (and displayed on the stage LED screen as well), turned out a mock photoshopped poster of Steve Carell's _The 40-Year-Old Virgin_ movie, but with [Chemik](@/w/chemik.md)'s face and age (23) inserted.
+After the fight, Chemik attempted to poke Filip's eye out with a long screwdriver, which resulted in some light bleeding from Filip's forehead.
-* Kawaleria (_Cavalry_) was disbanded at Godzina Zero 2019, with Greg's surprise betrayal of Kawaler.
-Now under Greg's leadership, it was reborn as Gałąź Gregoriańska (_Gregorian Branch_), counting Chemik, [Rosetti](@/w/rosetti.md) and [Eryk Lesak](@/w/eryk-lesak.md) in its members.
+* Kawaleria (_The Cavalry_) was disbanded at Godzina Zero 2019, with Greg's surprise betrayal of Kawaler.
+Now under Greg's leadership, it was reborn as Gałąź Gregoriańska (_The Gregorian Branch_), consisting of Chemik, [Rosetti](@/w/rosetti.md) and [Eryk Lesak](@/w/eryk-lesak.md).
 * Greg delivered his sermon from the ring, where he announced he's not going to exert himself as he only cares for the upcoming Godzina Zero.
 Then he performed a ceremony to swear in a new tag team of Lesak and Chemik.
 * With the ref distracted, Greg put on his signet ring, and punched Darius to win.
 * Freyhart scored the first pinfall.
-Dawid's victory was interrupted by the Gregorian Branch.
-Greg, waving a soft penis-shaped candy from his crotch, attempts to "feed" it to Dawid, who's held down by Rosetti.
-The Fux Brothers and Zefir interfered to help Dawid and Fynn.
+David's victory was interrupted by the Gregorian Branch.
+Greg, waving a soft penis-shaped candy from his crotch, attempted to "feed" it to David, held down by Rosetti.
+The Fux Brothers and Zefir interfered to help David and Fynn.

 ### References